 Load Forecast: An expectation of the demand levels in the SWIS or in a region of the SWIS in future Trading Intervals.
+The IMO publishes its Load Forecasts in the Statement of Opportunities.

 Long Term Special Price Arrangement: A Special Price Arrangement that applies for more than one Reserve Capacity Cycle.